 World Trade Center, Rhode Island Nightclub Fire Investigations to be Discussed

 Project Leaders for the WTC Investigation

 For security reasons, all media—including production crew members—planning to attend the briefing in person must register by noon Eastern Time on Monday, Oct.
-18, 2004, by calling (301) 975-2762 or by sending e-mail to media [at] nist.gov.
+18, 2004, by calling (301) 975-2762 or by sending e-mail to email@example.com.
 Registered media must have proper credentials (a news media badge with photo or a photo ID with a business card) to enter the NIST campus.